 - The Australian Government has invested $1.2 million at the Ningaloo Coast and $1.9 million at Shark Bay World Heritage properties from 2018-19 to 2022-23 for marine and coastal management activities.

-- We engage internationally on reefs and wetlands through the Commonwealth Blue Charter, the Secretariat of the Pacific Regional Environment Programme, the Convention on Biological Diversity, World Heritage Convention and Ramsar Convention, and as an Official Development Partner to the Coral Triangle Initiative.
+- We also engage internationally on reefs and wetlands through the Commonwealth Blue Charter, the Secretariat of the Pacific Regional Environment Programme, the Convention on Biological Diversity, World Heritage Convention and Ramsar Convention, and as an Official Development Partner to the Coral Triangle Initiative.

 - Australia sponsored a resolution on blue carbon ecosystems at the most recent Ramsar Convention Conference of Parties meeting in Dubai in 2018.